 Odaiba

-Odaiba has an 800 meter long artificial beach near the Decks shopping mall, with public facilities such as showers and toilets.
-Swimming is not allowed on the beach, and most people go there to enjoy the sun and sand, as well as participate in activities such as beach volleyball.
+Odaiba has an 800-meter long artificial beach near the Decks shopping center, with public facilities such as showers and restrooms.
+Swimming is not allowed on the beach, and most people go there to enjoy the sun and sand, as well as participate in activities like beach volleyball.

-I would say it's just for those who want to get a tan and admire the scenery.
-In addition to practicing some beach sport like volleyball.
-And to complement, the Rainbow Bridge and the skyscrapers of Tokyo can be seen from the beach, and the place is also advisable to see the sunset.
+I would say it is only for those who want to get a tan and admire the scenery.
+In addition to practicing some beach sports like volleyball.
+And to complement, the Rainbow Bridge and the skyscrapers of Tokyo can be seen from the beach, and the place is also recommended for watching the sunset.

 Kamakura

-Kamakura's beaches can be reached within a 20-minute walk from Kamakura Station.
-Even though the sand is not white, the beaches are still very popular during the summer months and are packed with locals and visitors alike.
-This proves the taste that the Japanese have for sand, sea and sun.
+The beaches of Kamakura are about a 20-minute walk from Kamakura Station.
+Even though the sand is not white, the beaches are still very popular during the summer months and are crowded with locals and visitors.
+This proves the Japanese taste for sand, sea, and sun.

-The rental of shops and temporary beach huts are open for business during the swimming season, and public facilities include showers and restrooms.
-That is, it is a great place to spend a weekend, or to get some summer work, which is a cliché in anime.
+Rental shops and temporary beach huts open for business during the swimming season, and public facilities include showers and restrooms.
+In other words, it is a great place to spend a weekend or to find some summer work, which is a cliché in anime.

 The best beaches in Japan